robogeek/terraform-docker-aws-examples/README.md

 # terraform-docker-aws-examples
 Examples for using Terraform to deploy to AWS using Docker

+This repository is a companion to the book [Deploying Docker Containers to AWS using Terraform](https://www.amazon.com/Deploying-Docker-Containers-using-Terraform-ebook/dp/B08WG578L1/)

 This is the EC2-CLUSTER branch, which demonstrates the following:

 * Setting up an EC2 cluster in Terraform